opensearch-project/documentation-website/_security/configuration/best-practices.md

 Details on configuring client certificate authentication can be found at [Enabling client certificate authentication]({{site.url}}{{site.baseurl}}/security/authentication-backends/client-auth/#enabling-client-certificate-authentication)

-## 3. Prefer Single Sign-on (SSO) using SAML or OpenID for Dashboards authentication
+## 3. Prefer single sign-on (SSO) using SAML or OpenID for dashboards authentication

 Implementing Single Sign-On (SSO) with protocols like Security Assertion Markup Language (SAML) or OpenID for Dashboards authentication enhances security by delegating credential management to a dedicated system.